Friday, 27 January 2023

 The ruins

-Padikemgala is considered the largest monastery found outside the ancient capital Tissamaharama (Abeyawardana, 2004).
+Padikemgala is considered the largest monastery found outside the ancient capital of Tissamaharama (Abeyawardana, 2004).
 The remaining monastic ruins at the site indicate that it was probably a temple of the Pabbatarama style.
 The Pathimaghara (image house), Uposathaghara (chapter house) and Bodhighara (Bo tree house) are the main ruined structures that have been identified on the premises.
 Of them, the ornate Bodhighara is the only octagonal-shaped one found so far in the country (Abeyawardana, 2004).
 The Bodhi tree that was growing here probably had been planted in a special Patra (bowl).

 References